 What Is Pelvic Pain During Pregnancy?

-Pelvic pain can feel like:
+Pelvic pain can feel like a number of sensations:

 - Sharp, stabbing pain.